 Travel by road may be dangerous due to aggressive driving practices and poorly maintained vehicles and roads.
 Traffic laws are routinely ignored.
 Rural roads lack adequate signage and lighting and are often shared with pedestrians, bicycles and farm animals.
 Avoid driving at night.
 Ensure your vehicle doors are locked and windows closed at all times.
 Traffic accidents are commonplace and if you are involved in an accident you should remain at the scene and wait until the police authorise you to leave.
-For further advice, see our bulletin on Overseas Road Safety.
+For further advice, see our road travel page.

 Travellers have been robbed and assaulted when using unofficial taxis.
 The use of radio-dispatched taxis or those from hotels may reduce risks.
 We recommend you do not use the route taxis, also known as ‘carros publicos’, as there is an increased risk of passengers being robbed.

-Mudslides and road collapses caused by heavy rains are common and roads may be closed at short notice, especially during the hurricane seasons (See Natural Disasters, Severe Weather and Climate).
+Mudslides and road collapses caused by heavy rains are common and roads may be closed at short notice, especially during the hurricane seasons (See Additional information: Natural Disasters, Severe Weather and Climate).

 Only use recommended tour operators and ensure they have proper safety equipment (such as helmets and life jackets) before participating in extreme or eco-tourist activities.